-This assignment is a take-home essay assignment of 2 questions, 3 pages each, to test knowledge and assimilation of the course objectives.
+This assignment is a take-home essay assignment of 2 questions.
+Each answer will be between 2-3 pages in length (double-spaced, 12pt font).
+The questions are designed to test your knowledge and assimilation of the course objectives.
 The exclusive use of required texts and readings from this course is mandatory.

 Grade Instruments Percentage

 Forum Discussions (8) 25

 Midterm Assignment 25

 Progress Assignment 25

 Final Assignment 25

 Total 100